asi-uniovi/fcma/README.md

 Apart from allocations, the solver generates also statistics.

 - _pre_allocation_cost_.
-The cost of the solution before the allocation phase, before new VMs can be added or promoted.
+The cost of the solution before the allocation phase, i.e, before new VMs can be added or promoted.
+- _pre_allocation_lower_bound_cost_.
+A lower bound on the cost previous to the allocation phase for _speed_level=1_.
+This cost coincides with the _pre_allocation_cost_ when the result of the pre-allocation algorithm is optimal.
 - _total_cost_.
 The final cost of the solution, after the allocation phase.
 If _speed_level=1_ and _pre_allocation_cost_==_total_cost_, that would mean that the solution is optimal in terms of cost.